-Preshipment inspection
+Preshipment Inspection

-- 54. The representative of Vanuatu said that Vanuatu did not carry out preshipment inspection of imports and had no plans to do so. - 55.
-The representative of Vanuatu stated that if preshipment inspection requirements were introduced, they would be in conformity with the requirements of the Agreement on Preshipment Inspection.
+71. The representative of Vanuatu said that Vanuatu did not carry out preshipment inspection of imports and had no plans to do so.

+72. The representative of Vanuatu stated that if preshipment inspection requirements were introduced, they would be in conformity with the requirements of the Agreement on Preshipment Inspection.
+Vanuatu would take full responsibility to ensure that such enterprises operating on its behalf complied with the provisions of WTO Agreements.
+Decisions by such firms could be appealed by importers in the same way as administrative decisions taken by the Vanuatu government.
 The Working Party took note of this commitment.